Samahussien7/PYKE-expert-system/README.md

 # PYKE-expert-system
-an Expert System in Egyption divorce law
+an Expert System in Egyption divorce law using pyke library in python implemented usig backward chaining